slchris/drep-server/readme.md

-# tailscale/headscale derp server
+# tailscale/headscale drep server

-For fast deployment of derp servers
+For fast deployment of drep servers

 # easy to deploy